Myzumi/HypixelSkyblock.github.io/README.md

 - To eliminate the dependancy on CarlBot for punishments.
 - Carlbot having a multitude of finicky side effects.
 - To create a more custom and tailored system, which works well for us.
-- To eliminate subjectivity, and remove that bearing from the staff members.
+- To eliminate subjectivity, and remove that bearing from staff members.
 - And many more.
 ```
 ---